-Prescribed medications are to be regulated and handed out by the house matron in house or by the appropriate member of core house staff in her absence.
+Prescribed medications are to be regulated and handed out by the House Matron in House or by the appropriate member of core house staff in his or her absence.
 Alternatively, where no member of house staff is available the pupil will be expected to attend the health centre for administration of medication.

-Where pupils have been found to have capacity they may be permitted to hold a week's supply of prescribed medication.
+Where pupils have been found to have capacity, they may be permitted to hold a week's supply of prescribed medication.
 This must be kept safely in a locked receptacle in the pupil's room.
-This does not include controlled medication such as those used for the management of ADHD or House Matron should continue to keep the medication of boarders.
-However, it is usual practice for pupils to be given the medication required for the whole day (but cannot hold onto the whole prescription).
+This does not include controlled medication such as those used for the management of ADHD or ADD.
+However, it is usual practice for pupils to be given the medication required for the whole day (but they cannot hold onto the whole prescription).